-In fact, we have insulated homes for some people from these countries, and they have all mentioned that they could walk around in the house with minimal clothing.
+We have insulated homes for some people from these countries, and they have all mentioned that they could walk around in the house with minimal clothing.

 Double Glazing Benefits

-However double glazing was not conventional and very much something only the wealthy or eccentrics of the time installed.
+However, double Glazing was not conventional and very much something only the wealthy or eccentrics of the time installed.

-As a result, the benefits of double glazing have not changed, but improvements in design and manufacture have added further value to what we now know as double glazing.
+As a result, the benefits of double Glazing have not changed, but improvements in design and manufacture have added further value to what we now know as double Glazing.